aaslihanyildirim/GenYOLO-Leaf/README.md

 # GenYOLO-Leaf: A Data-Centric and Open Source Framework for Generalizable Leaf Instance Segmentation Across Diverse Datasets
 This repository contains the official code for the paper "GenYOLO-Leaf: A Data-Centric and Open Source Framework for Generalizable Leaf Instance Segmentation Across Diverse Datasets" by A. Yıldırım and R.Terzi.
-The paper has been accepted for publication and will be made publicly available soon.
+The paper will be made publicly available.
 # Abstract
 Maintaining plant health is a fundamental concern in many fields, particularly for applications such as disease diagnosis, growth monitoring, and phenotype analysis.
 Despite its importance, existing instance segmentation datasets often suffer from limited diversity in plant species and labeling, resulting in models with restricted generalization ability.
 To address these challenges, this study presents **GenYOLO-Leaf**—a data-centric, open-source framework developed for instance-level leaf segmentation with enhanced generalizability.
 Leveraging diverse datasets enriched with detailed annotations, GenYOLO-Leaf supports transfer learning and robust segmentation across tasks.
 The framework was evaluated in a zero-shot setting on eight datasets—four for instance and four for semantic segmentation—achieving mAP scores between 63% and 83% and Mean IoU scores ranging from 86% to 99%.
 The framework is freely accessible to the research community.

 # Examples of Train Datasets
 ![Train Images and labels](train_sets.jpg)
 # Initial Benchmarks
-The initial benchmarks obtained for five different variants across nine distinct datasets are presented in the table below:
+The initial benchmarks obtained for five different variants of Yolov11 across nine distinct datasets are presented in the table below:
-### 📊 Initial Benchmarking Results for Validation Dataset
+### 📊 Initial Benchmarking for Validation Dataset

 | **Model**     | **Seg.
 Prec** | **Seg.
 Rec** | **Seg. mAP50** | **Seg. mAP50–95** | **Box Prec** | **Box Rec** | **Box mAP50** | **Box mAP50–95** |
 |---------------|---------------|--------------|----------------|-------------------|--------------|-------------|----------------|-------------------|